Skip to content

 Worcester, Shrewsbury, Northborough, and Marlborough

-Shrewsbury and Marlborough Continuation
+Shrewsbury and Marlborough stretch

 Use the ninth Massachusetts subregion if you want the Marlborough-facing layer in one place.